Modelling preventive measures and their effect on generation times in emerging epidemics: Introduction

-We focus on the initial phase of an epidemic, that is when depletion of susceptible individuals is negligible.
-However our analysis on the generation time distribution can be easily transferred to other phases of the epidemic in which the fraction of susceptible individuals is positive but where this fraction does not change much.
 We present, in Section \ref{sect:model}, a general stochastic epidemic model for the spread of infectious diseases with a structure that is particularly indicated to analyse the impact of preventive measures on the distribution of generation times and reproduction numbers.
 The key feature of the model that facilitates this analysis is a random infectivity profile with a random time at which the contact activity of an infectious individual is reduced.
 We define this random time to be equal to the time of symptoms onset, when no preventive measures are in place, and equal to the time of detection (that can occur by various means, including symptoms onset), when interventions are in place.
 We assume that for each individual the rate of symptoms onset is proportional to infectiousness, see Subsection \ref{sect:random_sympt} for a discussion on this assumption and further details.

 In particular, we consider the following interventions: homogeneous reduction of contacts and transmission, vaccination, isolation, screening and contact tracing.
 Clearly all these preventive measures aim at reducing the reproduction number, however, not all of them have an effect on generation times.
 The analysis in this paper shows that homogeneously reducing infectivity, by reducing contacts or transmission, as well as vaccination do not change the generation time distribution, see Subsections \ref{sect:uniform_reduction} and \ref{sect:vaccine}.
 On the contrary, reducing the contact activity of, or isolating, symptomatic individuals does have a significant impact on generation times, see Section \ref{sect:isolating_symptomatic}.
 For example, in the COVID-19 scenario illustrated in Section \ref{sect:illustration}, the natural intuition that this preventive measure shortens generation times is confirmed.
 Furthermore, our analysis shows that other interventions affecting the generation time distribution are those aiming at expediting the time at which an infectious individual is isolated, or reduces their contact activity, such as screening and contact tracing.
 In particular, in the COVID-19 scenario with isolation of detected individuals, if the population is screened uniformly, that is, each individual is randomly tested at a certain constant rate, generation times are shortened, and if contact tracing is put in place, the shortening becomes substantial.
 Using a pragmatic approach, aimed at providing a general analysis of the impact of contact tracing at the population level, we make an approximation of the contact tracing mechanism and we provide a rigorous derivation of the rate at which individuals are contact traced.
 See Subsection \ref{sect:shortening_detection} and the supplementary material for a detailed discussion on screening and contact tracing.